flbrack/disease-modelling/README.md

 There are many tunable options for the animations and it can be quite interesting to watch them unfold.
 I have set some reasonable default parameters, but it is worth playing around to see the different outcomes.
 The equation based models also have tunable parameters, and it is interesting to compare the resulting plots to the plots produced by the agent based models.
-I have optimised the simulations as best I could, but Python is not the quickest language, and while the animations run well usually, for some of the more complicated models, the frame rates can noticeably drop after 100 agents.
+I have optimised the simulations as best I could, but Python is not the quickest language, and while the animations run well usually, for some of the more complicated models, the frame rates can noticeably drop when the number of agents exceeds 200.
 On my personal website I have an [interactive version](https://flbrack.com/posts/2021-07-01-agent/#interactive-animation) of the simple SIR model, which is also fun to play around with.